Coding4Glory/modneo-modeline/README.md

 # tiny.nvim modeline

-A simple plugin to add and update modelines
+A simple plugin to add and update modelines with settings from current buffer.

 ## Setup 🚀 and Configuration ⚙